 Born in the San Francisco Bay Area to parents who immigrated to the US from India, I learned to navigate the world and relationships in two cultures.
-Fluent in Bengali while growing up in California, I understand, both personally and professionally, the complexities of bicultural identity, cultural loss, and the longing to belong.
+Fluent in Bengali while having grown up in California, I understand, both personally and professionally, the complexities of bicultural identity, cultural loss, and the longing to belong.
 I bring curiosity, humility, and a deep respect for the historical, familial, and societal forces that shape who we are, especially for those whose experiences have been marginalized or silenced.

-Background & Training
+Education & Clinical Training

-I earned my doctorate in clinical psychology from the PGSP-Stanford Psy.D.
+I earned my doctorate in clinical psychology from the PAU-Stanford Psy.D.
 Consortium and my master’s degree in experimental psychology from Wake Forest University.
 Prior to my graduate training in psychology, I earned both a BA in English Literature and a B.S. in Psychobiology from UCLA and completed a year of full-time graduate work in music performance at the San Francisco Conservatory of Music.

-I completed my pre-doctoral internship at Richmond Area Multi-Services (RAMS) and my post-doctoral fellowship at the VA San Francisco Medical Center, both of which are APA-Accredited training sites.
+I completed my pre-doctoral internship at Richmond Area Multi-Services (RAMS) and my post-doctoral fellowship at the San Francisco VA Medical Center, both of which are APA-Accredited training sites.

 Prior to pursuing clinical training in psychotherapy and psychological assessment, I served as a full-time research assistant at multiple labs in the fields of neuroscience and mood disorders in the Stanford Department of Psychology and the Stanford School of Medicine.
 As a graduate researcher in my master’s and doctoral programs, I conducted original research in the fields of developmental psychology, cultural psychology, and social psychology.
 I have co-authored multiple journal articles in peer-reviewed journals.